grafana/k6-docs/docs/sources/v0.50.x/set-up/install-k6/_index.md

 If installation fails, check the [list of common installation issues](https://grafana.com/docs/k6/<K6_VERSION>/set-up/install-k6/troubleshooting).
 If your problem is not listed and persists, reach out via the channel `#community-discussion` on our [official Slack](https://k6io.slack.com/), or report it on our [community forum](https://community.grafana.com/).

+## Next steps

+Now that you have k6 installed in your machine, you can:

+- Head over to [Running k6](https://grafana.com/docs/k6/<K6_VERSION>/get-started/running-k6/) to learn how to create and run your first test.
+- Refer to [Configure k6 Intellisense](https://grafana.com/docs/k6/<K6_VERSION>/set-up/configure-k6-intellisense/) to set up code editing features to your code editor, such as auto-completion of k6 functions.